MB3hel/AUVControlBoard/docs/docs/user_guide/calibration.md

 Additionally, significant operating environment changes (pressure, temperature, elevation, etc) can cause enough of a change in sensor behavior to require re-calibration.
 Similarly, a change of the position of the sensor in the vehicle could require re-calibration.
 It is recommended to recalibrate if any such changes seem to result in degradation of sensor performance.

 If the BNO055 axis configuration used by your vehicle changes, the BNO055 should be recalibrated.

+## MS5837 (Depth Sensor) Calibration

+The depth sensor is really just a pressure & temperature sensor.
+The depth is calculated using two "constant" values: the density of the water the vehicle is operating in and the atmospheric pressure at the surface of the water.

+For the MS5837 atmospheric pressure must be provided in Pascals and the fluid density must be provided in kg / m^3.
+The default values are

+- Atmospheric Pressure: 101325 Pa
+- Fluid Density: 997 kg / m^3

+These default values are applied on control board reset / power on. **MS5837 calibration is not persistent (it cannot be stored on the control board like the BNO055 can).**

+These values can be adjusted using a command sent to the control board or by using the python interface script.
+The fluid density must be provided by the user (there is no good way to experimentally determine this on the vehicle).
+However, the pressure can be measured while the vehicle (and sensor) are in air at / above the surface.

+The example interface script `ms5837_calibration.py` demonstrates calibration of the depth sensor.

+**Again, since the calibration is not persistent it must be applied by command / interface script function each time the device is started.**

+Note that depth sensor calibration is not persistent due to this being of limited use.
+The atmospheric conditions the vehicle is operating in will change with time.
+Thus, any persistent configuration would not be trusted and would be frequently overwritten.